MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsFirstPartyMeetingTemplateConfiguration.md

 ## DESCRIPTION
 Fetches the list of first party templates on the tenant.
 Each template object contains its list of meeting options, the name of the template and its ID.

-This is a readonly configuration.
+This is a read-only configuration.

 ## EXAMPLES